 Apart from the sites, Athens has dozens of museums.
 Archaeology and history fans will quickly realize that 3 days in Athens are nowhere near enough!
 This is a list of the ten best historical museums in Athens.

 Athens Greece might not be the most famous city for modern and contemporary art, but there are several art galleries and art museums all around the city.

 Athens, however, has a lot more to see apart from these attractions.
 The quaint changing of the Guards, our cutting edge street art, the beautiful neoclassical buildings and the lively Athens markets are all pieces of our colourful city’s puzzle, and they are here for you to discover.

 Day 1 in Athens

-On Day 1 of your Athens itinerary, our suggestion is to explore the city on foot.
-Go for a long walk on pedestrianized areas and visit a few of our ancient sites.
+On Day 1 of your Athens itinerary, my suggestion is to explore the city on foot.
+Go for a long walk on the beautiful pedestrianized streets and visit a few of our famous sites.

-You will also have time to walk around Plaka, the best known – though touristy – neighbourhood in Athens.
+You will also have time to walk around Plaka, the best known neighbourhood in Athens.
 There’s a touristy side to it, but it’s lovely!

 Temple of Zeus and Areopagitou street

 Your starting point for the day can be the Temple of Zeus, close to the Acropolis metro station.
 If you are planning to visit three or more archaeological sites, this is a great place to buy the combined ticket.